rfpludwick/aws-route53-ddns-client/README.md

 # About

-**aws-route53-ddns-php-client** is an AWS Route 53 DDNS client written in PHP.
-If you can run PHP, need a DDNS client, and are willing to use AWS Route 53, then this may work for you.
+**aws-route53-ddns-client** is an AWS Route 53 DDNS client written in PHP & Go.
+If you can run PHP or Go, need a DDNS client, and are willing to use AWS Route 53, then this may work for you.

 # Installation